hazaveh/php-link-preview/README.md

 ## Using Custom Parser
 Out of the box this library comes with a Parser that uses included extractor classes to extract different pieces of information from the page.
 You can always use a custom parser that implements `ParserInterface` and have your own logic to extract information from the page.

+You are also free to use a Custom Link class which would then include additional information you might want to parse off the website during parsing process.

 ```php
 class CustomParser implements ParserInterface
 {